-Here’s a fact you may find surprising: How to manage a business does not mean you need to delegate.
+Here’s a fact you may find surprising: Managing a business does not mean you need to delegate.
 Delegating can actually take more time – and time is money.
 You want to use the power of leverage.
 What’s the difference?

 When you use leverage, you start with the “why.”
 You help employees understand why the task is important and how it will help your company.
 Then, you let them be the expert – while checking in frequently for updates.
 Delegating is telling people what to do.
 Leveraging means inspiring them to do it themselves.
 If you’ve put the right team in place, they’ll appreciate that you trust them enough not to micromanage and exceed your expectations.

-If you’ve learned how to manage a business properly, you’re inspiring your employees to become leaders themselves.
-You’re living your purpose and bringing passion to the workplace every day.
-You are flexible but decisive.
-You provide vision, but also stability.
-You are approachable and communicative.
+Discovering how to manage a business is really a process of becoming a great leader.
+If done right, you’ll inspire your employees to become leaders themselves.
+You’ll live your purpose and bring passion to the workplace every day.
+You’ll be flexible but decisive.
+You’ll provide vision, but also stability.
+You’ll be approachable and communicative.